minhhh/unity-tips/README.md

 Document the following:

-Layer uses (for collision, culling, and raycasting – essentially, what should be in what layer).
+* Layer uses (for collision, culling, and raycasting – essentially, what should be in what layer).
-Tag uses.
+* Tag uses.
-GUI depths for layers (what should display over what).
+* GUI depths for layers (what should display over what).
-Scene setup.
+* Scene setup.
-Idiom preferences.
+* Idiom preferences.
-Prefab structure.
+* Prefab structure.
-Animation layers.
+* Animation layers.

 ## Optimization
-**Use object pool**
+**Use object pool** as described [here](http://minhhh.github.io/posts/unity-object-pooling)

 ## Editor Setting
 * `Edit > Project Settings > Editor`